All Episodes

 Liberals in Congress could blame Republicans who veto their programs.

-Obama could call for universal affordable government funded pet care.
+Obama could call for universal, affordable, government-funded pet care.

-Spending on pets is up only five percent.
+Spending on pets is up only 5%.

-And not only that, the number of people who need to eat dog food that do not have can openers.
+And not only that, the number of people who need to eat dog food do not have can openers.

-Say obviously the pets pets are indeed suffering.
+Obviously, pets are indeed suffering.

 He did.